Baseball-Japan's Ohtani strikes out Trout to seal World Baseball Classic win

 He walked the first batter he faced in Jeff McNeil but then got Mookie Betts to hit into a double play, bringing up Trout with two out and the sellout crowd on its feet.

-Throwing 100 mph fastballs Ohtani struck out his Angels team mate to trigger celebrations as the Japan team poured out of the dugout.
+Throwing 100 mph fastballs Ohtani struck out his Angels team mate on six pitches to trigger celebrations as the Japan team poured out of the dugout.

+Ohtani was named the WBC's Most Valuable Player after posting the best statistics over the entire tournament.

+U.S. shortstop Trea Turner provided the early fireworks with a second inning solo shot, taking Shota Imanaga into the left field bleachers for his fifth home run of the WBC to give the U.S. a 1-0 lead.

 ((steve.keating@thomsonreuters.com; +1 647-624-4094; Reuters Messaging: steve.keating.reuters.com@reuters.net))